GideonThuku/Number-Guessing-Game/README.md

   Smooth gradient background with glowing UI effects.

 - 🎲 **Guess Any Number**
-  No hints are given — only numbers between **44 and 50** are correct.
+  No hints are given — only few numbers are correct.

 - ⏳ **Attempts Counter**
   Players have **10 attempts** to win.